Brown-Forman

-The Brown–Forman Corporation is an American company, one of the largest in the spirits and wine business.
-Based in Louisville, Kentucky, it manufactures several well known brands throughout the world, including Jack Daniel's, Old Forester, Woodford Reserve, GlenDronach, BenRiach, Glenglassaugh, Finlandia, Herradura, Korbel, and Chambord.
-Brown–Forman formerly owned Southern Comfort and Tuaca before selling them off in 2016.
+Brown-Forman Corporation is an American family-controlled publicly traded company, one of the largest in the spirits and wine business.
+Based in Louisville, Kentucky, it manufactures several very well known brands throughout the world, including Jack Daniel's, Old Forester, Woodford Reserve, GlenDronach, BenRiach, Glenglassaugh, Herradura, Korbel, and Chambord.
+Brown-Forman formerly owned Southern Comfort and Tuaca before selling them off in 2016.

-As of fiscal 2016 the company had sales of $3.08 billion.
+As of fiscal 2024 the company had gross sales of $5.32 billion and net sales of $4.178 billion.
 The roughly 40 members of the Brown family, cousins that are descendants of founder George Garvin Brown, control more than 70% of the voting shares and in 2016 had a net worth of $12.3 billion.

 History

-The company was founded in 1870 by George Garvin Brown, a young pharmaceuticals salesman in Louisville, who had the then-novel idea of selling top-grade whiskey in sealed glass bottles.
+According to Cengage, the company was founded in 1870 by George Garvin Brown, a young pharmaceuticals salesman in Louisville, and his partner John Forman.

+Brown had the then-novel idea of selling top-grade whiskey in sealed glass bottles.

+According to Forbes, the company was founded by Brown alone and he brought in his accountant as a partner in 1890 – changing the name to Brown-Forman and Company at that time in order to reflect the partnership.
+According to some sources, Brown's partner's given name was George (rather than John) and he died in 1901, and Brown purchased his stock.

-In 1890, the organisation's name was changed to Brown–Forman and Company in order to reflect the partnership.
-Despite the prohibitionist movement in America, the company prospered.
+Despite the temperance movement in America, the company prospered.

-George Forman died in 1901, and Brown purchased his stock.
-Shortly after this, Brown–Forman was incorporated.
+Forman was not sure the idea of selling whiskey in glass bottles would be a good business strategy in the long term, and he sold his interest to Brown and Brown's family in 1902.

+Yet another slightly different story is told in a source published in 1905, saying Brown began in J. T. S. Brown & Bro., which reorganized as Brown, Chambers & Co. in 1873, then Chambers & Brown a year later, then Brown, Thompson & Co. six years later, and then, upon the withdrawal of Thompson, became Brown, Forman & Co. in 1889, and then after Forman's death in 1901, became the Brown-Forman Company.

 In 1904, Owsley Brown, George Garvin Brown's son, came into the business.
-When George Garvin Brown died at the age of 70 in 1917, his son, Owsley, took over as president of Brown–Forman.
+When George Garvin Brown died at the age of 70 in 1917, his son, Owsley, took over as president of Brown-Forman.

-With the onset of Prohibition in the United States, Brown–Forman was granted one of six national licenses to produce medicinal whiskey.
+With the onset of Prohibition in the United States, Brown-Forman was granted one of six national licenses to produce medicinal whiskey.